 Your brand is super important.
-Everything from design to your tone of voice should always be consistent.
+Everything from colours and creatives to your tone of voice should always be consistent.
 Be patient, spend time on getting it right.
 My key piece of advice is always to just keep going don’t quit.

 Marketing is more than a magic button.
 It’s understanding the people responsible for the brand, the value they add and what that can mean for founders, it’s my job to convey that.

 I work on the Marketing team, I handle content creation from writing blog posts to creating external presentations.
 I also help manage some of the events we do here at Draper Esprit.